 Process flowsheet development and confirmation

 Historically, the extraction of rare earths from phosphogypsum has proven technically, environmentally and economically challenging.
-However, Rainbow has developed a process flowsheet at Phalaborwa, underpinned by comprehensive test work, which successfully delivers an overall recovery of between 65% to 70% of the contained rare earths.
+However, Rainbow has developed a process flowsheet at Phalaborwa, underpinned by comprehensive test work, which successfully delivers an overall recovery of ca. 65% of the contained rare earths.
 This compares very favourably to the overall recovery of separated rare earth oxides via standard processes.
 Importantly, the process employs standard, proven equipment and readily available reagents in a novel combination.

-The leach flowsheet as published in the project PEA in October 2022 incorporated a number of important processes including phosphogypsum washing, multiple stages of acid leaching, fluoride removal via CIX, rare earth precipitation, a sulphuric acid agitated bake and water leach to produce a high-grade REE stream for separation.
+The leach flowsheet as published in the project PEA in October 2022 incorporated a number of processes including phosphogypsum washing, multiple stages of acid leaching, fluoride removal via CIX, rare earth precipitation, a sulphuric acid agitated bake and water leach to produce a high-grade REE stream for separation.

 Recovery of rare earths from phosphogypsum expected to be lower cost than traditional rare earth projects